Operation Shujaa: Operation

+Focus on the "triangle of death"

 Operation Shujaa was launched on 30 November 2021 by the UPDF.
 At first, the Ugandan Air Force bombed known ADF/IS-CAP camps, followed by Ugandan ground troops crossing the border and attacking rebel forces inside the DR Congo.
 From the start, the operation was supported by the FARDC.
 Fighting was reported around Beni and in the Virunga National Park.
 According to researcher Jacob Zenn, it was the "most coordinated effort to target ISCAP cells in the DRC to date".
 The initial aim of the operation was the destruction of the ADF/IS-CAP center at Kambi ya Yua in northern Beni.

 In January 2022, leading IS-CAP member Salim Mohammed and PULI commander Benjamin Kisokeranio were captured by security forces in the eastern DR Congo.
 In the next month, the joint government forces started the operation's second phase by trying to clear and land route from Burasi to Boga.
 This was supposed to create an interconnected corridor covering Mbau, Ouicha, Eringeti, Kainama, Tchabi, Olamoyo, the Semuliki Bridge, and Mukakati.
 In this way, substantial rebel forces would be encircled in the zone dubbed "triangle of death" by the Congolese.
 During the following month, government forces involved in Operation Shujaa clashed with the FPIC rebel group due to attempts by the latter to steal cattle from local civilians.
 In March, the UPDF and FARDC reportedly killed ADF/IS-CAP commander Abu Aden (a Somali) during a battle at Malulu, north-west of Boga.
 In contrast to the government's claims by good advances and heavy enemy losses, the Ebuteli Institute and Center on International Cooperation's Congo Research Group cautioned that the UPDF and FARDC claims were not substantiated by third parties, with ADF/IS-CAP seemingly succeeding in retreating in good order toward the Mambasa Territory.